-The size of your toy would be small which means that you might be increasing the magnification, using a macro lens, or keeping the object close to the camera.
+The size of your toy would be small, meaning you might be increasing the magnification, using a macro lens, or keeping the object close to the camera.
 This will automatically create a shallow depth of field.
-You can keep the aperture small, as a small aperture will also help you in getting a more shallow depth of field.
+You can keep the aperture small, as a small one will also help you get a more shallow depth of field.

-If your toy is metallic and shiny, then it’s better not to use your camera flash or any harsh lighting.
-The light can bounce back from the tiny material which will create an ugly, unwanted effect in your toy photography.
+If your toy is metallic and shiny, it’s better not to use your camera flash or harsh lighting.
+The light can bounce back from the tiny material, creating an ugly, unwanted effect in your toy photography.

 6. Framing will provide you with variants

-Framing is crucial in toy photography, especially when your focus is the expressions and posture of your toy figurine.
-You can try different framing like close-ups, half-length, or full-length when photographing your toy figures.
+Framing is crucial in toy photography, mainly focusing on your toy figurine’s expressions and posture.
+When photographing your toy figures, you can try different frames like close-ups, half-length, or full-length.
 Close-up feature shots can be used if the toy figure has a slight and realistic facial expression or pose that can show the character.

-Figures like that of Batman’s Joker or action heroes like John Wick should be captured with acute framing to highlight the figurine’s personality.
+Figures like Batman’s Joker or action heroes like John Wick should be captured with acute framing to highlight the figurine’s personality.

 7. Do not forget the Editing

 A few types of photography like leather photography, give you the leniency of not putting too much time into editing.
 But toy photography is the opposite of it.
 Just as movies, it requires highly graphitized illusions to bring the figures to life.
 You can use it to create variations in lighting, background, and the surrounding effects.